geealbers/mapping-open-source/content/analysis.md

 [[ INSERT IMAGE: Stacked bar chart of repos created by year ]]

 ## So, what are all these repositories?
 (Table & Pie chart)

+Not every repository has a single dominant language, but three languages make up more 50% of those repositories that do.
+They are JavaScript, Python, and PHP.
+Followed by HTML and CSS, and then a smattering of some __ others.

+__% of the repositories are forks, though as we’ll see, most of these are from non-museum sources.

 - What language they're written in
 - Keyword searches